February 2, 2015

 University of Georgia students have rights to appeal decisions on academic matters.
 The following information is designed to indicate where to begin appeals and how the appeal process works.

 Academic decisions at the University of Georgia may occur at several levels: instructor, department, college or school, or the university.
 An appeal may originate with respect to the actions of an instructor, with a department, a school or college, or at the university level.
 An appeal begins at the level at which the decision was made.
-If the student is dissatisfied with a negative decision and wants to appeal further, he or she must progress to successive levels of the appeals process as defined in the Guidelines for Routing of Academic Appeals.
+If the student is dissatisfied with a negative decision and wants to appeal further, the student must progress to successive levels of the appeals process as defined in the Guidelines for Routing of Academic Appeals.
 An appeal must be made within thirty days after receiving the written ruling.

-The precise procedures for beginning an appeal may vary by the department or college.
+The precise procedures for beginning an appeal may vary by the department or school/college.
 Students who have a matter they may wish to appeal should ask the department head or college or school dean what procedures are used.
 At the University level, appeals are considered by the petitions subcommittee of the Educational Affairs Committee of the University Council.
 Decisions by the petitions subcommittee may be appealed by the student successively to the President of the University and except for grade appeals the Board of Regents.

 The appeal route for the following academic decisions is as follows: